United States Regiments & Batteries > Pennsylvania

 1861

-July 26 Organized at Philadelphia as 32nd Pennsylvania Volunteers under Colonel Romaine Lujeane, Lt.
-Colonel Thomas Sweeney and Major Asher Leidy
+July 26 Organized at Philadelphia as 32nd Pennsylvania Volunteers under Colonel Romaine Lujeane, Lieutenant Colonel Thomas Sweeney and Major Asher Leidy

 August 8 Three Companies moved to Washington, D. C. and attached to Defenses of Washington, D.C.